(2-minute read)

 Genesis 24:1-9, Jasher 24:29-34a

-And Abraham called for Eliezer his head servant who ruled over all that he had, to give him orders concerning his house, and he came and stood before him.
-And Abraham said to him, “Behold I am old, I do not know the day of my death; for I am advanced in days.
-Put, I pray, your hand under my thigh: and I will make you swear by the LORD, the God of heaven, and the God of the earth.
-Now, therefore, rise, go forth, and do not take a wife for my son from this place and from this land, from the daughters of the Canaanites among whom we dwell.
-But go to my land and my birthplace, and take from there a wife for my son, and the Lord God of Heaven and earth who took me from my father’s house and brought me to this place, and said to me, ‘To your seed will I give this land for an inheritance forever,’ he will send his angel before you and prosper your way, that you may obtain a wife for my son from my family and my father’s house.”
+He called for Eliezer, his chief servant who managed everything he owned, to give him instructions concerning his household.
+Eliezer came and stood before him.
+Abraham said, “Look, I am old and don’t know the day of my death.
+Since I’m advanced in years, I ask you to place your hand under my thigh and swear by the LORD, the God of heaven and earth.
+Do not take a wife for my son from this place or from this land, from among the daughters of the Canaanites where we live.
+Instead, go to my homeland and to the place of my birth, and take a wife for my son from there.
+The LORD God of heaven and earth, who took me from my father’s house and brought me here, and who said to me, ‘To your descendants I will give this land as a lasting inheritance,’ he will send his angel ahead of you to make your journey successful, so that you may find a wife for my son from my family and from my father’s house.”

-And the servant answered his master Abraham and said, “Behold I go to your birthplace and to your father’s house, and take a wife for your son from there; but if the woman be not willing to follow me to this land, shall I take your son back to the land of your birthplace?”
+The servant replied, “I’ll go to your birthplace and to your father’s house to find a wife for your son.
+But if the woman is unwilling to follow me back to this land, should I take your son there instead?”

-And Eliezer put his hand under the thigh of Abraham his master, and swore to him concerning that matter.
+So Eliezer placed his hand under his master Abraham’s thigh and swore to him about the matter.

 Rising Action